manyducksco/borf/packages/browser/README.md

 }
 ```

-> TODO: Passing props
+#### TODO: Passing props

+#### Displaying Children

 Views don't have direct access to their children.
-Instead, the component context object (passed as the second argument to any component function) has an `outlet` method that can be used to display children at a location of your choosing.
+Instead, the context object (passed as the second argument to a view function) has an `outlet` method that can be used to display children at a location of your choosing.

 ```js
 function ContentBox(props, c) {